maeddes/hse-25-summer/README.md

 ### **Learning Objectives**
 By the end of this lecture, students will be able to:
 - Distinguish between distributed and non-distributed systems
+- Explain the importance of heterogeneity and resilience as key drivers for distributed systems.
 - Describe the NIST cloud definition and its significance in the modern cloud landscape.
 - Identify the major cloud providers and tell about their evolution.
 - Differentiate between cloud service models and discuss their evolution, including modern abstraction models like CaaS.